passworks/passworks-api/v2/sections/coupon.md

 ```

+Now that you've updated your campaign, all the future passes generated from this updated campaign will contain the new changes.

+**NOTE:** The following instructions will reset all the issued passes to the base template, removing the personalization fields from all the issued passes.

+The correct way of updating the already issued passes while preserving the custom fields (like the name of the pass owner, for example) is to iterate trough the issued pass collection, by collecting the ids from
+`GET /v2/coupons/{campaign_id}/passes`

+and then [updating each pass](#updating-each-pass) with the fields you wish to change.

+Please contact support@passworks.io for advisement on updating a coupon campaign.

-Now that you've updated your campaign, all the future passes generated from this updated campaign will contain the new changes, however any old passes that had already been generated will need to be explicitly pushed out, so you **must**, following a campaign update, issue a push POST request:
+If, however any old passes that had already been generated and you wish to reset them to the new changes, you **must**, following a campaign update, issue a push POST request:

 ```shell
 POST /v2/coupons/{campaign_id}/push